 Information about the soil capability and local features within the plan area is included in Appendix A for information.
 This information was analyzed to determine the suitability of future land uses within the plan area.

-The majority of undeveloped lands within the plan area are used for agriculture, with some low-lying wet areas and small mixed tree stands.
+Most undeveloped lands within the plan area are used for agriculture, with some low-lying wet areas and small mixed tree stands.